How many of your new users churn on day 1?

 Perhaps you have evidence suggesting that one group of users will respond better to certain copy than others.

-In this case, you can set your onboarding materials so that they show one set of copy to one segment and another set of copy to the other users.
+In this case, you can set your user onboarding materials so that they show one set of copy to one segment and another set of copy to the other users.

 Or perhaps you have the sort of app where different user groups use different sets of features for their respective use cases.